How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 execute_with_retry "curl -s -f https://api.example.com/v1/status > status.json" 5 10

-The DevOps Handbook emphasizes the importance of idempotency in automation scripts, which means scripts should be safe to run multiple times.
-I’ve found this pattern essential for creating self-healing systems that can recover from transient failures.
+Idempotency matters in automation scripts, which means scripts should be safe to run multiple times.
+This pattern is essential for creating self-healing systems that can recover from transient failures.

 One of the most powerful applications of advanced Bash scripting techniques for automation is generating configuration files dynamically.
-After struggling with maintaining dozens of nearly identical configuration files, I developed a template-based approach using only Bash.
+Maintaining dozens of nearly identical configuration files by hand is error-prone, and a template-based approach using only Bash avoids that.

 #!/bin/bash